Previous Page Next Page

 3423 Out-of-State Agency Requests for Case History (OOS Requests)

-Law enforcement agencies or protective services agencies in another state or foreign countries may request basic case history information from Texas about people now outside Texas.
+Law enforcement or protective service agencies in another state or a foreign country may request basic case history information about people who now reside outside Texas.
 Basic case history information consists of the following:

 • Dates related to the intake and investigation.